Here's How Your Trade FLEX LNG Ltd. (FLNG) Aggressively Right Now

 FLNG’s Market Performance

-During the last 5 trading sessions, FLNG fell by -22.91%, which changed the moving average for the period of 200-days by +111.33% in comparison to the 20-day moving average, which settled at $22.65.
-In addition, FLEX LNG Ltd. saw -18.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FLNG rose by +8.49%, which changed the moving average for the period of 200-days by +99.24% in comparison to the 20-day moving average, which settled at $21.80.
+In addition, FLEX LNG Ltd. saw -18.35% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FLNG